adamweld/adamweld.github.io/_pages/about.md

 ## A few Bits About Me

 Hi!
 I'm an engineer, hobbyist, climber, photographer etc. based out of Seattle.
-When I was little, I wanted to be an inventor, and as I grew up it seemed that engineering was the closest proxy for that carreer that I could find.
+When I was little, I wanted to be an inventor, and as I grew up it seemed that engineering was the closest proxy for that career that I could find.
 So here we are!

 I've set this site up to document my personal projects and interests.
 It's a constant work in progress, so please excuse any typos or brief descriptions!